How does Sky Q compare to Virgin and BT?

 Indeed, when word first got out of what the Sky Q boxes might be like, they were described as being a bit like Tivo in their ability to record more than the usual couple of channels and stream to other boxes.

-For the time being, Sky Q does seem to have the edge; the current Tivo box with its triple tuner may struggle to compete with a couple of boxes that can record up to five shows while showing something else - and streaming to other devices at the same time.
+Sky Q did seem to have the edge over the 500Gb Tivo box - its triple tuner struggled to compete with a couple of boxes that can record up to five shows while showing something else - and streaming to other devices at the same time.

-However, at the time of this update, Virgin have not long announced a new, improved Tivo box: the Virgin TV V6 box has six tuners and can be connected to other Tivo boxes for even more streaming and recording options.
+However, Virgin have since brought out a new, improved Tivo box: the Virgin TV V6 box has six tuners and can be connected to other Tivo boxes for even more streaming and recording options.
+The V6 box is now available as standard with most of Virgin's bigger triple play bundles.

 Sky Q TV versus Virgin Media TV